Thank You Everyone Who Has Participated in This Fundraiser!

 with Maine Authors for Maine Children's Home

-This spring, join supporters of Maine Children’s Home (MCH) by participating in the month-long fundraising event and celebration — There’s No Place Like Home!
+This spring, supporters of Maine Children’s Home (MCH) joined together to raise over $28,000 (so far!) participating in the month-long fundraising event and celebration — There’s No Place Like Home!

 About the Raffle & Silent Auction

-The raffle portion of this fundraiser will be online and open from Monday, May 10 to Monday, June 14.
-The silent auction portion will be open from Wednesday, May 26 to Monday, June 14.
-Both the raffle and the silent auction will include several exciting items that winners can kickoff summer with!
-The winners of the raffle will be announced during the online celebration on June 17, 2021 from 7 to 8:30 p.m.
+The raffle portion of this fundraiser was online and open from Monday, May 10 to Monday, June 14.
+The silent auction portion was open from Wednesday, May 26 to Monday, June 14.
+Both the raffle and the silent auction included several exciting items that winners will be kicking off summer with!
+The winners of the raffle were announced during the online celebration on June 17, 2021 from 7 to 8:30 p.m.

 Register for the Celebration and Enter to Win a Door Prize!

-The online celebration will be emceed by Maine Humorist Gary Crocker on Thursday, June 17, 2021 from 7 to 8:30 p.m.
-Gary will be joined by special guests and Maine authors Chris Van Dusen, Cynthia Lord, Juliese Y. Padgett, Lynn Plourde, and Earl Smith, who will share brief readings of their work.
-The celebration will also include inspirational stories about MCH's mission to build and strengthen Maine families.
-While the celebration with Maine authors will be streamed live to Facebook and YouTube, those who register for the event are entered to win a door prize of $100+ in value.
+The online celebration was emceed by Maine Humorist Gary Crocker on Thursday, June 17, 2021 from 7 to 8:30 p.m.
+Gary was joined by special guests and Maine authors Chris Van Dusen, Cynthia Lord, Juliese Y. Padgett, Lynn Plourde, and Earl Smith, who shared brief readings of their work.
+The celebration also included inspirational stories about MCH's mission to build and strengthen Maine families.

 All funds raised from the There’s No Place Like Home raffle, silent auction, and celebration will support the programs at Maine Children’s Home for adoption services, counseling, teen parent support, holiday assistance, and workshops, trainings, and classes for caregivers and parents.